 Somehow, even though we’re talking about the past, jetpacks still seem to be a thing of the future.
-For decades, inventors and bold innovators have tried to create a jetpack that is safe, maneuverable, and economically feasible when it comes to fuel, but still no wide-scale luck.
+For decades, inventors and bold innovators have tried to create a jetpack that is safe, maneuverable, and economically feasible but still no wide-scale luck.
 In this epic photo, we hop back to 1969, where we get to see Robert Courter testing a prototype made by Williams Research.

 Essentially, the jet pack worked.
 It ran on jet fuel that powered two small turbines that propelled the user off the ground.
 Although functional, the jetpack never really found any practical applicability.
 It seems that this was an invention that was relegated to the realm of science fiction and has stayed there since.
 But who knows what the future holds?

 What we’re seeing here is an early version of the vibrating bra being displayed by a model in Brussels, Belgium, in 1971 at the 20th International Invention Show.
 The point of the device was to stimulate the chest area in order to promote healthier tissue function while strengthening the body.

 Though quite obscure (you don’t often hear about vibrating bras), this optimistic piece of technology is still around today.
 Over the years, their purpose has shifted from being mostly therapeutic to also being cosmetic.
 Enthusiasts of the technology argue that it can enlarge by one full cup size.